rddefauw/kubeflow-manifests/website/content/en/docs/deployment/upgrade.md

 The script will wait for the jobs to complete.
 Confirm that all backups completed successfully.

+If the version of Kubeflow for AWS that you used to create your production cluster did not create a backup vault, you can create one manually following the [instructions in the documentation](https://docs.aws.amazon.com/aws-backup/latest/devguide/creating-a-vault.html).

 ### Execute the upgrade

 Switch kubectl to use the context for the production cluster.